-Major studies of public support for social insurance policies have failed to account for marital status, head of household, or the presence of children (or other dependents) in their models of public opinion (Iversen and Soskice, 2001; Nickelsburg and Timmons, 2012; Rehm, 2009, 2011; Scheve and Stasavage, 2006).
-This omission is particularly worrying given the growing behavioral economics literature examining how major life events, including marriage, child bearing, and aging can affect people's attitudes toward risky choices (Bellante and Green, 2004; Bertocchi et al., 2010; Drewianka, 2008; Sunda and Surette, 1998).
-The joint effect of labor market participation and marriage on risk acceptance is most pronounced among women (Bertocchi et al., 2010; Sunda and Surette, 1998).
+Major studies of public support for social insurance policies have failed to account for marital status, head of household, or the presence of children (or other dependents) in their models of public opinion (Iversen and Soskice 2001; Scheve and Stasavage 2006; Rehm 2009; Rehm 2011; Nickelsburg and Timmons 2012).
+This omission is particularly worrying given the growing behavioral economics literature examining how major life events, including marriage, child bearing, and aging can affect people's attitudes toward risky choices (Sundn and Surette 1998; Bellante and Green 2004; Drewianka 2008; Bertocchi, Brunetti and Torricelli 2010).
+The joint effect of labor market participation and marriage on risk acceptance is most pronounced among women (Sundn and Surette 1998; Bertocchi, Brunetti and Torricelli 2010).

-In this paper, we take steps toward better understanding how these household interactions affect preferences for the cornerstone of the welfare state-insurance against job loss.
+In this paper, we take steps toward a better understanding of how these household interactions affect preferences for the cornerstone of the welfare state-insurance against job loss.
 We use a stylized laboratory setting to focus on a generic household relationship: dependency, either mutual or asymmetric.
 Our findings indicate that the willingness to vote in favor of a social insurance policy is responsive to unemployment risk and one's asymmetric dependence on another for income.
 We then show that our lab findings are also visible in survey data.